-Operational risk is managed through the use of preventative measures including policies and procedures, controls, and monitoring.
+Operational risk is managed using preventative measures including policies and procedures, controls, and monitoring.
 These include segregation of duties, employee training, performance management and a structured internal audit program.
 The credit union mitigates operational risks through utilization of alert systems, business continuity planning, appropriate insurance coverage, and secure technology solutions.
 We have a dedicated technology department responsible for system security and functionality.

-Corporate Structure and Governance
+Corporate Governance

 Corporate Governance is the system by which organizations are directed and controlled.
 Prairie Centre Credit Union operates within a comprehensive regulatory framework.
 We incorporate and establish bylaws as provided for under provincial legislation through The Credit Union Act, 1998.
 We are regulated by The Credit Union Deposit Guarantee Corporation.
 The Corporation sets out Standards of Sound Business Practice and provides regulatory guidance for all Saskatchewan credit unions.
-Within this framework, the board of directors is responsible to approve policy and sets the overall direction of the credit union and management is responsible for operations.
+Within this framework, the Board of Directors is responsible to approve policy and sets the overall direction of the credit union and management is responsible for operations.

 Prairie Centre's philosophy on corporate governance is to practice transparency in operations and maintain a professional approach and accountability in dealing with our members.
 The credit union voluntarily adheres to a Market Code which consists of business conduct practices that ensure we maintain high standards of professionalism.
 Our focus is on maintaining the highest standards by conducting affairs ethically and lawfully and by sustaining a culture of integrity and professionalism.
 We treat all information as private and confidential, maintain reliable banking and payment systems, employ fair sales practices, and deal with any member complaints to ensure a satisfactory resolution.
+Credit Unions are established as co-operative financial institutions and use the co-operative principles as guidelines for our values.
+Members elect a board of directors to look after their interests.